Skip to content

 • Public DataWay: Directly receives RUM data without installing the DataKit collector.

-• Local Environment Deployment: Receives RUM data after meeting the prerequisites.
+• Local environment deployment: Receives RUM data after meeting the prerequisites.

 Installation

-Source Code Address: https://github.com/GuanceCloud/datakit-android
+Source Code: https://github.com/GuanceCloud/datakit-android

 Demo: https://github.com/GuanceDemo/guance-app-demo